migariane/Causal-Inference-in-Epidemiology/README.md

 # MALF
-This Rnotebook document will allows you to understand the implementation of TMLE
+This R Notebook will help you to understand step by step the implementation of the targeted maximum likelihood estimation (TMLE) in R.